Paulin Ladeuze

 Paulin Ladeuze (/fr/; 1870–1940) was a Belgian bishop and theologian.

 Biography

 Paulin Ladeuze was born in Harveng, Belgium on 3 July 1870.

-He was educated at the Catholic University of Leuven, and became its rector in 1909, serving until his death.
+He was educated at the Catholic University of Leuven, where he earned his doctorate in 1898, became professor in the same year and became rector in 1909, serving until his death.

 He was a contributor to the Catholic Encyclopedia.

-He died in Brussels on 10 February 1940.
+He died in Louvain, near Brussels, on 10 February 1940.